squashql/squashql/README.md

 [More](https://github.com/squashql/squashql/blob/main/documentation/QUERY.md#joining-on-virtual-created-on-the-fly-at-query-time)

-### Comparison measures
+### Comparison or hierarchical measures

 Make calculations that are cumbersome or challenging in SQL easy to perform.

+Hierarchical measures are multidimensional measures that are calculated based on the relationships between values in different levels of a hierarchy.
+This allows for the calculation of percentages, ratios, and other comparisons that provide insights into the distribution and change of data over time or across different levels of a hierarchy.

 #### Hierarchical / Parent-Child comparison

-💡 Compare aggregates and sub-aggregates computed at different levels of the lineage.
-The lineage is defined on-the-fly at query time.
+💡 Compare aggregates and sub-aggregates computed at different levels of a lineage.
+A lineage is defined on-the-fly at query time.
 In below example, it is defined as `continent_name -> country_name -> city_name`.

 <img src="documentation/assets/parent-child-comp.png" width="500">